Publications

 Still Wakes the Deep places cosmic horror on an offshore oil platform, where rusting infrastructure and ancient forces begin to blur together.
 The rig becomes a strange threshold: neither land nor sea, neither stable industry nor pure abyss.
 This essay follows that uneasy setting and asks what happens when Lovecraftian dread collides with the material realities of extractivism and oceanic environments.

-FORTHCOMING Flourishing in Decay: The Queer Ecological Hybridity of Miquella’s Haligtree in Elden Ring
+Flourishing in Decay: The Queer Ecological Hybridity of Miquella’s Haligtree in Elden Ring (forthcoming)

 Authors: Victoria Mummelthei